yesdocs/react_redux_sample/README.md

 	webappstate.js			# holds app state
  - /state/reducers
 	userreducer.js			# the user reducer and actions
+ - /lib
+	default_test.js			# included in each test to import chai and setup global variables
  ```

  ## How to build and run